-Montenegro: NGO GreenHome disputes power utility EPCG over HPP Moraca project16.
-May 2016. / SEE Energy News
+Montenegro: NGO GreenHome disputes power utility EPCG over HPP Moraca project, SEE Energy News

 Green Home pointed out that except the information that new technical solution is submitted by power utility EPCG no other information regarding capacity and technical characteristics can be found publicly, as well as the information regarding new strategic assessments of impact on environment with the public debates for planned dams.

 Representatives of the Ministry of Economy insult the intelligence of the citizens by claiming to have transparent process of development of plan for the construction of HPP on Morača, having in mind that since the tender that failed in 2011 except diplomatic memorandum of understanding which is not legally effective, no amended technical solutions nor public procurement and public debates were published for the citizens, stated non-governmental organization Green Home.

 This organization claims that in the last eight years there were no answers to key questions regarding financial indicators, including hidden environmental and social costs by which feasibility is measured for the construction of dams on Morača, and also why high seismology risk (VII-VIII degree) is being neglected in the area in which there are over 200.000 people.